william-Cross12/University-folder/module_1_programming_concepts/README.md

-week 14:    worked on the game adding some minor improvements and commenting everything. then finished making the presentation, planed how it would be presented and made demo videos for the items
+week 14:    worked on the game adding some minor improvements and commenting everything. then finished making the presentation, planed how it would be presented and made demo videos for the items             7 hours